dhis2/design-system/molecules/pagination.md

 ### Result count selector

 The result count selector allows a user to adjust the number of data items displayed in the component that the pagination relates to.
-Use a result count selector wherever a user might want to customise their view of the data.
+Use a result count selector wherever a user might want to customize their view of the data.
 Remember that allowing large counts may negatively affect users on slow connections.

 ---